 6.27.3 Evaluation

 This solution resolves KI#6: Support Emergency Service over UE-to-Network Relay.

+This solution can be applied to both Layer 2 Relay and Layer 3 Relay.

 In this solution it is assumed that the 5G ProSe enabled UE acting as a UE-to-Network Relay has a USIM and is registered to a PLMN in case of emergency service.